Frequently Asked Questions

 What is the Partnership for Quality Medical Donations?

-PQMD is a highly respected global alliance of 40 corporations and nonprofit organizations leading the development and championing of high standards in medicine and medical equipment and services donations.
+PQMD is a highly respected global alliance of more than 40 corporations and nonprofit organizations leading the development and championing of high standards in medicine and medical equipment and services donations.
 A 501(c)(3) nonprofit organization, PQMD, seeks to enhance access to healthcare in underserved communities and in areas affected by disaster or in need of humanitarian assistance.

 Why was PQMD formed?